 \section{Abstract}

 Embedding LLM-driven agents into environmental FAIR data management is compelling—they can externalize operational knowledge and scale curation across heterogeneous data and evolving conventions.
 However, replacing deterministic components with probabilistic workflows changes the failure mode: LLM pipelines may generate plausible but incorrect outputs that pass superficial checks and propagate into irreversible actions such as DOI minting and public release.
 We introduce EnviSmart, a production data management system deployed on campus-wide storage infrastructure for environmental research.
 EnviSmart treats reliability as an architectural property through two mechanisms: a three-track knowledge architecture that externalizes behaviors (governance constraints), domain knowledge (retrievable context), and skills (tool-using procedures) as persistent, interlocking artifacts; and a role-separated multi-agent design where deterministic validators and audited handoffs restore fail-stop semantics at trust boundaries before irreversible steps.
 We compare two production deployments.
 The University's GIS Center Ecological Archive (849 curated datasets) serves as a single-agent baseline.
 SF2Bench, a compound flooding benchmark comprising 2,452 monitoring stations and 8,557 published files spanning 39 years, validates the multi-agent workflow.
 The multi-agent approach improved both efficiency—completed by a single operator in two days with repeated artifact reuse across deployments—and reliability: audited handoffs detected and blocked a coordinate transformation error affecting all 2,452 stations before publication.
-A representative incident (\texttt{ISS-004}) demonstrated boundary-based containment with 10-minute detection latency, zero user exposure, and 80-minute resolution.
+A representative incident (\texttt{ISS-004}) demonstrated boundary-based containment: it was detected during the first spatial validation pass, blocked before publication with zero user exposure, and resolved end-to-end in 80 minutes.

 \keywords{Agentic AI, multi-agent systems, knowledge externalization, FAIR, campus cyber-infrastructure, data curation, data management}

 \ccsdesc[500]{Information systems~Information systems applications} \ccsdesc[500]{Computing methodologies~Artificial intelligence} \ccsdesc[300]{Computing methodologies~Multi-agent systems}